HMS Burghead Bay, Royal Navy

 He was educated at Lancing College and commissioned as an Acting Sub Lieutenant in the Royal Naval Volunteer Reserve in November 1943, being was promoted to Sub Lieutenant in May of the following year.

-He joined the anti submarine frigate HMS Burghead Bay and on the 23rd February, while the ship was at anchor off Babbacombe, Julian Purser and three other crew members were sailing the ship’s whaler when the craft capsized in a squall two and half miles to the east of Teignmouth.
-The whaler was found waterlogged and empty, but despite a search by both the ship and the Torbay lifeboat, no survivors or bodies were recovered.
+He joined the anti submarine frigate HMS Burghead Bay.
+On the 23rd February, while the ship was at anchor off Babbacombe Devon, Julian and three other crew members were sailing the ship’s whaler when the craft capsized in a squall two and half miles to the east of Teignmouth.
+The whaler was later found waterlogged and empty, but despite a search by both the ship and the Torbay lifeboat, no survivors or bodies were recovered.

-HMS Burghead Bay was a Bay-class anti-aircraft frigate named after Burghead Bay in Morayshire, launched in March 1945.
-Commissioned for service on 20 September 1945, Burghead Bay carried out sea trials in October, and was deployed in November to the Plymouth Local Flotilla, where she stayed until the end of 1952, carrying out exercises, search & rescue in the Channel, and sea training.
+HMS Burghead Bay was a Bay class anti-aircraft frigate named after Burghead Bay in Morayshire, and was commissioned on 20 September 1945.
+Burghead Bay carried out sea trials in October and was deployed in November to the Plymouth Local Flotilla, where she stayed until the end of 1952, carrying out exercises, search & rescue in the Channel, and sea training.